 Again the innovation of TYTAX T1-X home gyms impresses, this time with their intelligent leg press engineering.
 As a rule, the leg press is usually an optional extra on home gym equipment.
-It requires the added expense and a lot more room because it is nearly always an independent system that sometimes even needs its weight stack.
+However, it requires the added expense and more room because it is nearly always an independent system that sometimes even needs its weight stack.

 TYTAX T1-X has solved this problem by eliminating the levers usually needed for leg press and incorporating the bench’s slide feature.
 Thus, your feet remain stationary as you push against Diamond-steel footplates (‘Diamond’ describes the high-grip surface pattern), and the bench slides in and out.

 Furthermore, the footplates are adjustable between high and low positions.
 The elevated position will hit more the hamstrings and glutes (back of thigh and butt), while the more moderate position will place more load on the quadriceps (front of the leg).
 The lower area is also safer if pregnant or has lower back problems.